 - Documentation at at the Israel State Archives English Hebrew

-Other than a few references, the treatment of this subject. which is large, is beyond the parameters of this project.
+Other than the few references below, the treatment of this subject. which is large, is beyond the parameters of this project.
 More can be learned from the following:

 - International Holocaust Remembrance Alliance, Working Definition of Holocaust Denial and Distortion